technabit/ultimate-nestjs-boilerplate/README.md

 ### 2. Database ERD 🛢️

-Visualize your database entities and their relationship.
+Visualize your database entities and their relationships.

 ```
-pnpm erd
+pnpm erd:generate
 ```

 <figure>